 - Construction and Renovation Services (includes anything that requires installation);

 - Contract agreements of any type or value that involve a signature;

 - Equipment (Valued over $4,999.00);

 - Food & Beverages consumed at vendor’s location (i.e., eating in at a restaurant or eating at an off campus location.
 Only take-out of food and non-alcoholic beverages are allowed);

 - Gifts/Donations (including flowers, gifts for life events, gifts for students, and milestones);

-- Gift Cards – MUST receive prior approval;
+- Gift Cards – MUST submit PCard Gift Card Preapproval form on HuskyBuy and receive prior approval;

 - Internet Service Providers;